Evacuation of East Prussia: Evacuation

 The evacuation plans for parts of East Prussia were ready in the second half of 1944.
 They consisted of both general plans and specific instructions for many towns.
 The plans encompassed not only civilians, but also industry and livestock.

 Initially, Erich Koch, the Gauleiter of East Prussia, forbade evacuation of civilians (until 20 January 1945), and ordered that civilians trying to flee the region without permission should be instantly shot.
 Any kind of preparations made by civilians were treated as defeatism and "Wehrkraftzersetzung" (undermining of military morale).
 Koch and many other Nazi functionaries were among the first to flee during the Soviet advance.
 Between 12 January and mid-February 1945, almost 8.5 million Germans fled the Eastern provinces of the Reich.
-Most of the refugees were women and children heading to western parts of Germany, carrying goods on improvised means of transport, such as wooden wagons and carts, as all the motorized vehicles and fuel had been confiscated by the Wehrmacht at the beginning of the war.
+Most of the refugees were women and children forced to use improvised means of transport such as wooden farm wagons and carts, as all the motorized vehicles and fuel had been confiscated by the Wehrmacht at the beginning of the war.
+Travel was difficult as military transports and convoys clogged roads and bridges.

 After the Red Army reached the coast of the Vistula Lagoon near Elbing on 23 January 1945, cutting off the overland route between East Prussia and the western territories, the only way to leave was to cross the frozen Vistula Lagoon to reach the harbours of Danzig or Gotenhafen to be evacuated by ships taking part in Operation Hannibal.
 Mingled with retreating Wehrmacht units, and without any camouflage or shelter, the refugees were attacked by Soviet bombers and fighter aircraft.
 Many wagons broke through the bomb-riddled ice covering the brackish water.
-Furthermore, horses and caretakers from the Trakehner stud farms were evacuated with the wagon trains.
-The evacuation was severely hampered by Wehrmacht units, which clogged roads and bridges.
+Prize horses and caretakers from the Trakehner stud farms were evacuated with the wagon trains, and a considerable number were lost.

-The remaining men aged 16–60 were immediately incorporated into the Volkssturm.
-However, some Volkssturm members, without basic military knowledge and training, escaped into the woods, hoping to simply survive.
+Any remaining men aged 16–60 were immediately incorporated into the Volkssturm, but such units were poorly supervised and prone to desertion as members realized the futility of fighting Soviet troops without adequate training or weapons.
 Refugee trains leaving East Prussia were also extremely crowded, and due to the very low temperatures, children often froze to death during the journey.
 The last refugee train left Königsberg on 22 January 1945.

 Berlin military writer Antony Beevor wrote, in Berlin: The Downfall (2002), that: